Secret document for job hunting/career changes for non-major developers who spent 30 million won

 The work wasn't easy, but I really loved the fact that I could earn money while growing.

-Doing work that gave me a sense of accomplishment every day also provided great satisfaction.
+Doing work where I could feel a sense of accomplishment every day also gave me great satisfaction.

 However, in the process of getting here, I went through a lot of trial and error and wasted a great deal of time and money.